kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 kubectl get subscriptions lastorder-payment-sub -o=jsonpath="{.status.cleanEventTypes}"
 ```

-Now, note that the returned cleaned event type `["sap.kyma.custom.myapp.order.paymentsuccess.v1"]` does not contain the hyphen (i.e. `-`) in `payment-success` part, because Eventing services cleans out the non-alphanumeric characters from the Event name and uses the cleaned Event name in underlying Eventing-Backend.
+Note that the returned cleaned event type `["sap.kyma.custom.myapp.order.paymentsuccess.v1"]` does not contain the hyphen `-` in the `payment-success` part.
+That's because Eventing services cleans out the non-alphanumeric characters from the Event name and uses the cleaned Event name in the underlying Eventing backend.

 ## Trigger the workload with an event

-We created the `lastorder` Function, and subscribed to the `order.payment-success.v1` events by creating a Subscription CR.
+You created the `lastorder` Function, and subscribed to the `order.payment-success.v1` events by creating a Subscription CR.
-Now we will see that we can still publish events with the original Event name (i.e. `order.payment-success.v1`) even though it contains the non-alphanumeric character, and it will trigger the Function.
+Next, you see that you can still publish events with the original Event name (i.e. `order.payment-success.v1`) even though it contains the non-alphanumeric character, and it will trigger the Function.
-In this example, we'll port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) to localhost.

-1. Port-forward the Event Publisher Proxy Service to localhost.
-We will use port `3000`.
+1. Port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost, using port `3000`.
 Run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```
-2. Now publish an event to trigger your function.
-In another Terminal window run:
+2. Publish an event to trigger your Function.
+In another terminal window, run:

    <div tabs name="Publish an event" group="trigger-workload">
      <details open>